jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 Note that visibility now extends well beyond just the systems and networks managed by MSPs or owned by given organizations.
 Visibility now must incorporate third\-party and cloud\-based services as these become tightly integrated with business operations and critical organizational functions.
-Understanding this new, perimeterless paradigm in operations and developing mechanisms to monitor and defend these environments is thus critical to maintaining a secure posture in the cloud era.
+Understanding this new, “perimeterless” paradigm in operations and developing mechanisms to monitor and defend these environments is thus critical to maintaining a secure posture in the cloud era.
 In line with the above trends, implementing MFA across all available systems (and especially ALL